amousavigourabi/easy-avro/README.md

 For logging, SLF4J is used.
 Easy Avro does not provide an implementation, this means that it will use the no-op logger implementation by default.
 If an implementation is used by the project that uses Easy Avro, Easy Avro will use that logger instead.

+## Contribute

+If you want to contribute code to the repository, please fork it and submit a pull request explaining the contribution, linking to an issue whenever possible.
+Please do not forget to include tests.

+To ensure a consistent codebase, Checkstyle, Spotless, and PMD are used.
+To run both these linters and the test suite, you can run the Maven verify lifecycle phase.